playfairs/nox/docs/commands.md

 nox riders
 ```

-Riders include C, C++, Rust, Go, Java, C#, Swift, Zig, Python, JavaScript, TypeScript, and Kotlin.
+Riders include C, C++, Rust, Haskell, Go, Java, C#, Swift, Zig, Python, JavaScript, TypeScript, and Kotlin.
 Each Rider has a direct backend action path; builds report a clear toolchain error when the required compiler or interpreter is not installed.

 ## `nox install [--prefix PATH] [--release]`